Extensions in-depth

 3. Use the omni::ext::ExtensionManager::addPath API to add more folders (also available in python).

-To specify direct path to a specific extension use the /app/exts/paths setting or the --ext-path [PATH] CLI argument.
+To specify a direct path to a specific extension use the /app/exts/paths setting or the --ext-path [PATH] CLI argument.

 Folders added last are searched first.
 This way they will be prioritized over others, allowing the user to override existing extensions.